pallets/flask/docs/async-await.rst

         return wrapper

+To improve performance, consider caching the result of ``ensure_sync`` if your extension calls it frequently on the same function.
+This is how Flask internally optimizes request dispatching.

 Check the changelog of the extension you want to use to see if they've implemented async support, or make a feature request or PR to them.